luoclab/Virtual-influencers-DataPreocess/README.md

 **Abstract**

-**Purpose:** The physical appearance of virtual influencers has raised the attention of researchers.
-This study aims to find and prove the quantified physical appearance traits of virtual influencers (non-human and color feature) on user engagement and gift-giving behavior.

-**Methods:** OpenCV, Image Color Summarizer and multi-variable regression analysis were utilized to test hypotheses on a sample of 2456 live streaming sessions.

-**Results:** The empirical findings reveal the significant relationships among non-human feature, warm degree, user engagement and gift-giving behavior.
-Non-human feature has negative impact on user engagement but positive impact on gift-giving behavior.
-Warm degree always has a positive effect on both user engagement and gift-giving behavior.
-In addition, the proved moderating effects show that lightness and chroma has a significant moderating effect on the relationship between appearance of the virtual influencers and both user engagement and gift-giving behavior.
+The physical appearance of virtual influencers have raised the attention of scholars, but empirical evidence regarding its specific features and quantitative impacts remains limited.
+This study analyzed 2,456 live streaming sessions, utilizing OpenCV and the Image Color Summarizer tool to quantify key physical appearance traits (non-human and color feature) and employed multi-variable regression analysis to examine the actual influence of physical appearance traits on user engagement and gift-giving behavior.
+The empirical findings reveal that non-human feature significantly reduce user engagement but increase gift-giving behavior, highlighting the complexity of anthropomorphism.
+Additionally, warm degree always has a positive effect on both user engagement and gift-giving behavior.
+The proved moderating effects show that lightness and chroma have a significant moderating effect on the relationship between the appearance of the virtual influencers and both user engagement and gift-giving behavior.
+These findings enrich the theoretical framework by integrating the theory of Uncanny Valley, anthropomorphism, and color psychology, indicating that appearance cues can elicit different effects depending on the outcome objective.
+It provides novel insights for optimizing virtual influencer design and marketing campaign strategies.

-**Conclusion:** This study refines physical appearance into more specifical feature such as non-human feature and color effects to adapt the concept of virtual influencers.
-It examines its actual impact, and extends the conceptual framework of effectiveness of virtual influencers by comprehending the theory of Uncanny valley and color psychology.

 # Virtual Influencers Data Processing Pipeline